At the Edges of the West

 picking rose red radishes and peppers so sweet,

-stoping on schedules to drink, and chat, and eat.
+stopping on schedules to drink, and chat, rest, and eat.

 Steinbeck's homelands,